hooshvare/pn-summary/README.md

 # Leveraging ParsBERT and Pretrained mT5 for Persian Abstractive Text Summarization
-This repo presented a well-structured summarization dataset for the Persian language (like CNN, Daily News, ...).
-Also, this dataset covers 18 different news categories, which can be used for Text Classification.
-Furthermore, we tested out this dataset on novel models and techniques.
+A well-structured summarization dataset for the Persian language consists of 93,207 records.
+It is prepared for Abstractive/Extractive tasks (like [cnn_dailymail](https://cs.nyu.edu/~kcho/DMQA/) for English).
+It can also be used in other scopes like Text Generation, Title Generation, and News Category Classification.
+Moreover, we tested out this dataset on novel models and techniques.

 - mT5: A pretrained encoder-decoder model
 - BERT2BERT: A leveraging ParsBERT model as an encoder-decoder architecture.